Mary Hemings Bell: Early life

-Mary, the daughter of Elizabeth Hemings, was born into slavery.
+Mary, the daughter of Elizabeth (Betty) Hemings, was born into slavery.
 (Note: Her father is unknown.
 There is a theory that she was born to a white man and another that her father was a man of African descent.
 The father(s) of Betty's children, like that of other slaves, is difficult to determine, although it is clear that some of the men where white, which could have been white laborers, overseers, or the owner of the plantation.
-The children of enslaved women were slaves.)
-Betty was the biracial daughter of an enslaved African woman and, an English sea captain whose surname was Hemings.
+The children of enslaved women were slaves no matter who their father was.)
+Betty was the biracial daughter of an enslaved African woman and an English sea captain whose surname was Hemings.
 Mary was the first of Elizabeth's twelve children.
 Hemings lived at John Wayles' plantation until his son-in-law, Thomas Jefferson, received her as part of a division of Wayles' estate on January 14, 1774.
 (Note: The 135 slaves, which included Betty Hemings and her ten children, that Jefferson acquired from Wayles's estate made him the second largest slaveowner in Albemarle County with a total of 187 slaves.
 The number fluctuated approximately 200 slaves until 1784 when he began to give away or sell slaves.
 By 1794 he had divested himself of 161 individuals.)

 She was a "valued household servant" and seamstress.
 Like her mother and sisters, she worked in the household where she took care of Martha Jefferson and her children, sewed, and cleaned.
 The overseer did not have control or responsibility for managing the work of the female members of the Hemings family.